- Ph.D., Johns Hopkins University M.H.S., Johns Hopkins University B.A., Emory University

 Melissa Hawkins is the Director of the Public Health Scholars Program in the Department of Health Sciences at American University.
 Dr. Hawkins brings over a decade of experience in the application of public health methodologies to government and private sector challenges.
+Currently, her research addresses the integration of Community Health Workers (CHW) in the U.S. public health workforce, in both clinical and community-based teams, and examining the effectiveness of CHWs as change agents in improving health equity.
 She served as Research Director for TMNcorp, a public health communications organization, where she lead the design, conduct, and analyses for epidemiological investigations related to women, infant, and children’s health.
 She also served as a Senior Epidemiologist with Epidemiology International, a contract research organization, where her research focused on resolving methodological and data collection issues in study design and evaluation.
 Her expertise includes biostatistics, behavioral health, and translating data to improve community health.
 Dr. Hawkins holds a Ph.D. and M.H.S. in Public Health from Johns Hopkins University, where she previously taught undergraduate and graduate students for fifteen years before coming to American University.
 She is a fellow with the American College of Epidemiology.
 Her vision for the Public Health Scholars Program is to prepare students for a wide range of public health careers.